JSX & MDX

 JSX in Jeasx is a little bit different

 Jeasx uses a syntax similar to React, but there are some important differences.
 Under the hood an independent asynchronous JSX runtime implementation (jsx-async-runtime) is used, which is optimized for performant server-side rendering.
-As this is runtime is mostly intended for creating HTML markup on a server, it tries to stick as close to the HTML standards as possible.
+As this runtime is mostly intended for creating HTML markup on a server, it tries to stick as close to the HTML standards as possible.
 It also ships with some convenience rendering implementations which make additional libraries like classnames superfluous.

 • You can use asynchronous code out of the box, just mark your component as async and feel free to use await to resolve promises.